-Student recruitment for HE remained strong in 2017-18 with a fourth successive year of growth.
-FE activity exceeded the allocated credit target for the fourth year running, despite the increasing challenges around attracting FE students.
-Activity delivered within the apprenticeship range from foundation through to graduate apprentices continues to grow.
+After four successive years of growth in student recruitment for HE, 2018/19 presented a different picture.
+With a declining and changing demographic and increased competitor reach, HE student numbers failed to meet the target set.
+FE activity exceeded the allocated credit target for the fifth year running, despite the increasing challenges around attracting FE students.
+Activity delivered within the apprenticeship range from foundation through to graduate apprentices continues to grow and in particular, the attraction of graduate apprenticeships is moving demand at HE level.